 The group has also established a trade finance facility and has secured additional institutional investment during the year to further support its forward contracts.
 This report has been prepared on the going concern basis, which contemplates the continuation of normal business activity and the realisation of assets and the settlement of liabilities in the normal course of business.

-For the period ended 31 December 2021, the Group had a cash balance of \$236,120 as at the reporting date while it incurred administration expenses during the period of \$12,084,449, representing significant increase compared to the previous year due to share based payments, one-off costs incurred during the reporting period for capital funding of the group and the acquisition of the Plant-Based Bundle.
+For the year ended 31 December 2023, the Group incurred loss of \$2,015,401(2022: \$9,971,253) and had a cash balance of \$488,097 as at the reporting date while it incurred administration expenses during the year of \$2,285,011.
 The Directors believe there are sufficient funds to meet the Group's working capital requirements for the coming year.

-The Directors also recognise in the current and post Covid-19 environment that the ability of the Group to continue as a going concern and to pay its debts as and when they fall due may be dependent on the ability of the Group to secure additional funding through shareholder loans, entering into negotiations with third parties regarding the sale of assets of the Group, or successful realisation of revenue growth via their plans for successful launch of their new product lines.
+The Directors also recognise that the ability of the Group to continue as a going concern and to pay its debts as and when they fall due may be dependent on the ability of the Group to secure additional funding through shareholder loans, entering into negotiations with third parties regarding the sale of assets of the Group, or successful realisation of revenue growth via their plans for successful launch of their new product lines.